 London Dungeon, British Museum.
 The list is endless.

 The City of London Bowling Club has been served with an eviction notice (8th February 2010).
 We will be leaving Finsbury Circus Gardens London EC2M our home for the past 86 years.
-The City of London Bowling Club will be relocating to the site of Pymmes Park in Edmonton, North London for the 2011 season.
-On a green and clubhouse share basis with Pymmes Park Bowling Club.
+The City of London Bowling Club relocated to the site of Pymmes Park in Edmonton, North London for the 2011 season.